jazzband/django-polymorphic/docs/formsets.rst

 Polymorphic models can be used in formsets.

-The implementation is almost identical to the regular Django formsets.
+The implementation is almost identical to the regular Django :doc:`django:topics/forms/formsets`.
 As extra parameter, the factory needs to know how to display the child models.
 Provide a list of :class:`~polymorphic.formsets.PolymorphicFormSetChild` objects for this.